devonapple/ergo_wiki/How-to-install-Ergo-node-on-Ubuntu.md

 sudo apt-get -y install oracle-java8-installer
 ```

-Now you can check your JRE installation.
-Run start console and execute command `java -version`.
+Proceed to check JRE version.
+Start Console and execute command `java -version`.
 If you see

 ```
 java version "1.8.0_74"